-Real Estate Appraisal Review Online Course
+Real Estate Appraisal Review Self-Study Course (formerly Real Estate Appraisal Review Online Course)

-The Real Estate Appraisal Review Online course (REARS Online) is offered to financial institution examiners and bankers.
-REARS Online is designed to augment students' understanding of the appraisal review process and to enhance their ability to review commercial real estate appraisals.
+The Real Estate Appraisal Review (REARS SS) course is offered to financial institution examiners and bankers.
+REARS SS is designed to augment students' understanding of the appraisal review process and to enhance their ability to review commercial real estate appraisals.
 The course provides students with a foundation for further basic training in real estate appraisal preparation theory and process.

-Participants will review written materials, complete case studies, complete periodic assessments, and submit a self-assessment for grading at the conclusion of the course.
+Participants will review written materials, complete end of module reviews, and submit an assessment for grading at the course's conclusion.

 The course is designed for students who want to enhance skills in reviewing and analyzing commercial real estate appraisals.
-To obtain the optimal learning experience, attendees should have some experience with evaluating commercial real estate loans and with incomeproducing real estate lending.
+To obtain the optimal learning experience, attendees should have some experience with evaluating commercial real estate loans and with income-producing real estate lending.
+The course takes approximately 40 hours to complete and is open for a defined five-week period.